-I have over a decade of experience in shooting weddings and capturing families professionally.
-As your wedding photographer, I vow to make the entire planning process as easy and smooth as I can.
-Past the wedding day bliss?
+I spent the first decade of my career specializing in weddings, and now I'm focusing on my family and portrait sessions.
 I love photographing a family at home, where they’re most comfortable and living out their daily lives.
 I also love finding the perfect, overgrown, golden field to create stunning portraits for your walls.
 I can’t wait to talk with you and work with you soon!

 Some Extra Facts About Me

 I'm a wife to an amazing husband, and mother to two beautiful children!
 My toddler and infant keep me on my toes 24/7.

 When I’m not shooting, you’ll most likely find me at home, playing with my two kids, rewatching This Is Us for the umpteenth time (well, when my toddler allows me to turn Peppa Pig off, of course), or I can be found dragging my family through every aisle of Target — it’s kind of my happy place.

 Iced coffee is my jam.
 No matter what season it is, I always want iced coffee.

 If I'm not watching This Is Us or The Resident while editing, I'm probably playing Bailey Sarian's Murder, Mystery, Makeup Monday videos in the background. (*theme song* -- if you know, you know!)

 While most of the women I know spent their 2020 Quarantine perfecting their banana bread recipes and cleaning out their houses, I spent mine teaching myself to crochet.
 It’s a disaster but I’m proud of the potholders I managed to create.